upenn-libraries/Accessibility/code/code_examples/headings.md

 ```

-Headings should also occur in numerical order without skipping levels.
+Headings should occur in numerical order without skipping levels.
 See examples below.

 Accessible example: